f4exb/sdrangel/plugins/channelrx/demodft8/readme.md

 <h2>Introduction</h2>

 This plugin can be used to demodulate and decode FT8 signals.
 FT8 is used by amateur radio to perform contacts (QSOs) with very weak signals.
 It is used mostly but not limited to HF bands.
-The protocol and modulation details are described [here](http://www.rtmrtm.org/basicft8/)
+The protocol and modulation details are described in [QEX July/August 2020 article](https://www.iz3mez.it/wp-content/library/appunti/Protocols%20FT4%20FT8%20QEX.pdf)

 The decoder code is based on [ft8mon](https://github.com/rtmrtmrtmrtm/ft8mon) code written by Robert Morris, AB1HL.
 The core of the decoder is stored in a separate `libft8` library in the `ft8` folder of this repository and is placed under the `FT8` namespace.